 Our Projects & Initiatives

-WWIBN encourages others to share their knowledge, insight and provide mentorship.
-With this in mind, we established a more permanent educational designation, called the ‘Wollondilly Women Empowerment Project’.
+WWIB encourages others to share their knowledge, insight and provide mentorship.
+With this in mind, we established a more permanent educational designation, called the ‘Wollondilly Empowerment Project’.
 It includes a range of initiatives and training that give back to the local community and its female residents.
-These include the Business Start Ups, Back to the Workforce, Back to Business, Young Entrepreneurs and Leadership programs.
-The Wollondilly Women Empowerment Project is our way of giving back and opening our heart to our local Wollondilly community.
+These include the Business Start Ups, Back to the Workforce, Back to Business and Leadership programs.
+The Wollondilly Empowerment Project is our way of giving back and opening our heart to our local Wollondilly community.

-WWIBN knew that mere education and networking opportunities were not enough to build camaraderie.
+WWIB knew that mere education and networking opportunities were not enough to build camaraderie.
 So, we injected excitement around our vision by celebrating our successes.
-Our spectacular Annual Event and our Wollondilly Women in Excellence Awards (WWIEA) enhance our value as a Network to not only its members but our community at large.
+Our spectacular Annual Event and the Wollondilly Women in Excellence Awards (WWIEA) enhance our value as a network to not only its members but our community at large.

-Each year our events raise money that we donate back to our local community via a selected charity or organisation.
+Our past events have raised money that we donated back to our local community via a chosen charity or organisation.
 Previous beneficiaries include Caring for Wollondilly, Our Community Pantry, Dilly Drought Drive, WACCares and WIRES Wollondilly.